EU Blue card

 What is EU Blue Card?

 An EU Blue Card is a residence permit for skilled non-EU foreign nationals to work in an EU country.
 It allows its holder to enter the EU country and remain in a particular place for employment.
+The EU Blue card facilitates the admission of non-EU highly skilled professionals into the EU.
+Its intention is to simplify the procedures and improve the legal status of those already in the EU.
+It allows the holder to enter, re-enter, and stay in the country where the card is issued.
+The holder can bring their spouse and family members.
+Both the card holder and their family can travel freely within the EU.

+The EU Blue card holder enjoys the similar treatment with the nationals of the Member State where they have settled.
+But, they can only work in sectors they are only concerned about.
 If a third-country national holds an EU Blue Card, after regular employment of 18 months, they can move to another EU member state to take up employment.
 They must notify the authorities there within one month of their arrival.
 Ireland, Denmark and the United Kingdom are not included in this program.

-EU Countries Issuing the EU Blue Card
+Eligible Countries for the EU Blue Card

 • Austria